-- A MAP-infected cow can infect her own calf and any other calves around her - A calf that ingests MAP will absorb some into the intestinal lining and shed the rest in it's feces ("pass-through"); the calf can be dispersing MAP even before becoming infected - MAP-infected cows have lower feed efficiency, lower milk production, wean smaller calves, are less likely to breed back, and bring a lower slaughter value (which decreases cash flow) - Clinical cows may get "tanked" at slaughter and you will pay for disposal - MAP can survive for long periods in the environment: - 18 months in water troughs - 12 months in natural range pasture - 1-5 years on permanent pasture - 9 months in puddles/fecal slurries - 9 months in freezing temperatures - The estimated prevalence of MAP infection in beef cows is 5-8% and 20% of herds have at least one Johne's-positive animal. - Just because a herd has good genetics and a good reputation does not mean they don't have MAP! - All available tests are good at finding positive animals: A POSITIVE IS REALLY A POSITIVE; Negative may just mean not positive YET; FECAL CULTURE is the most reliable negative test at this time
+- A MAP-infected cow can infect her own calf and any other calves around her - A calf that ingests MAP will absorb some into the intestinal lining and shed the rest in it's feces ("pass-through"); the calf can be dispersing MAP even before becoming infected - MAP-infected cows have lower feed efficiency, lower milk production, wean smaller calves, are less likely to breed back, and bring a lower slaughter value (which decreases cash flow) - Clinical cows may get "tanked" at slaughter and owner will pay for disposal - MAP can survive for long periods in the environment: 18 months in water troughs; 1-5 years on permanent pasture; 9 months in freezing temperatures; 9-12 months in lagoons and manure pits - The estimated prevalence of MAP infection in beef cows is 5-8% and 20% of herds have at least one Johne's-positive animal. - Just because a herd has good genetics and a good reputation does not mean they don't have MAP! - Targeted surveillance is the best way to monitor MAP in a herd-perform fecal cultures on cows > 2 years of age as they calve (if possible-most likely time to find infected cows since shedding is highest around calving) or at preg check time - Fecal culture has the highest sensitivity (60% compared to 32-40% for other blood, milk, and direct fecal testing) and is our best test at finding MAP-NEGATIVE animals - All available tests have good specificity (>95%), so A POSITIVE IS REALLY A POSITIVE